kammitama5/kammitama5.github.io/_posts/2022-07-15-Friday-July-15th.md

 <img src="/images/weekfivesushinyc22/lucrecia2.png" width="200">

 - panna cotta best shared with a friend!
+This is from a vegan restaurant, Coletta.

 <img src="/images/weekfivesushinyc22/lucrecia3.png" width="200">